rjurney/github-explorer/README.md

 ETL for Pig
 -----------
 To get the JSON to load in Pig, we must format the JSON to one object per line.
 To achieve this, run [newline_format.rb](https://github.com/rjurney/github-explorer/blob/master/newline_format.rb).
-This command can be run locally.
+This command can be run locally in < a few minutes.

 Splitting Events by Type
 ------------------------